paladin-t/b8/pages/why.md

 ## Why BASIC8?

-There are several fantasy computers/consoles coming up these days, which make it possible to program, play and share games and other programs way retro again.
+There are several fantasy computers/consoles coming up these days, that make it possible to program, play and share games and other programs way retro again.
 Retro is new fashion!
 And BASIC8 embraces modern standard as a simple yet efficient tool.

 BASIC8 is different from existing fantasy computers.
 It's designed from thinking about three aspects: how it looks and sounds, how it works, and how it speaks to a human.
 I'm not willing to make everything strictly retro, instead I prefer to make it retro at appearance, simple to work with, and fun to play with.
 I hope BASIC8 brings the fun back, with straightforward coding and playing after a home computer bootup.